About Carpal Tunnel Syndrome

 Carpal Tunnel Surgery

 Surgery for carpal tunnel syndrome involves cutting the ligament that forms part of the carpal tunnel.
 This creates a gap that eventually heals with scar tissue, providing a larger space and relieving pressure on the nerve.
-Where possible, our surgeons perform minimally invasive surgery, which uses very small incisions and miniature instruments to release the carpal tunnel.
-These procedures are used more commonly than open surgery and result in quicker recovery, with less pain and scarring.
+Where possible, our surgeons perform minimally invasive surgery, which uses very small incisions and tiny instruments to release the carpal tunnel.
+These procedures are used more commonly than open surgery and result in a quicker recovery, with less pain and scarring.